 (section to be led by Edward Hanna and Frank Pattyn and Cat Ritz? but ALL contributing) – ~500-750 words?

 Never before has there been so much new observational, especially satellite, data for assessing the state of mass balance of ice sheets and glaciers and their sensitivity to ongoing climate change.
 However, the usable satellite record is still relatively short in climate terms.
 One of the main remaining challenges is that satellite observations date back only 2-3 decades, which is a very short period for reference and evaluation of century-scale projections.
-Therefore further extension of the ice-sheet satellite record into the past, for example through revised processing of earlier albeit lower quality observations following the method of Trusel et al. 2018, would greatly inform modellers.
+Therefore, further extension of the ice-sheet satellite record into the past, for example through revised processing of earlier albeit lower quality observations following the method of Trusel et al. 2018, would greatly inform modellers.
 Also in the same line and for the sake of ice sheet mass and regional climate change detection and attribution, model evaluation and improved projections, the maintenance and extension of current automatic weather stations (e.g., Hermann et al. [2018]; van de Wal et al. [2012]) in the ice sheets is of key interest.

 Our review highlights that, despite recent efforts, significant discrepancies remain with respect to absolute mass balance values for the EAIS, and so further studies are recommended to finally resolve this matter.
 In the case of the GrIS, there is a much higher (than Antarctica) level of agreement on a highly negative mass balance but absolute values vary by ~100-300 Gt yr-1 between recent years.
 These very significant fluctuations are mainly due to SMB changes that are in turn linked to fluctuations in atmospheric circulation and regional climate but ice dynamics may also have an important role to play in future changes, especially in regions away from the southwest, and the relative contributions of SMB and dynamics to future mass change remains unclear.